SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 My vision goes black as I whimper to myself, tears streaking to the floor.

-The thought of the door opening won't leave my mind, making my work shake and spin.
+The thought of the door opening won't leave my mind, making my world shake and spin.

 My vision comes back as I calm down, still too afraid to look up.

 I lay there for an unknown amount of time, losing all sense of time.

-Eventually I lift my head, shaking profusely.
+Eventually, I lift my head, shaking profusely.
 Looking around, I see I am alright, for now…

 I sit up, remembering what I was doing.

 *Oh, yea, food offering.*

-I get up and slowly walk upstairs, as if making a noise would release *it*.
+I get up and slowly walk upstairs, as if making a noise will release *it*.

 I make it to the fridge and open it.